Omid Nooshin: Breakthrough

 In 2008 Nooshin's script for Last Passenger was voted onto the Brit List of favourite unproduced British screenplays.
-It later was made into a film starring Dougray Scott, for which Nooshin received a nomination for the Douglas Hickox Award For Best Debut Director at The British Independent Film Awards.
+In 2011 it was made into a film starring Dougray Scott, for which Nooshin received a nomination for the Douglas Hickox Award For Best Debut Director at The British Independent Film Awards.

+Constrained by a low budget, Nooshin's determination to nevertheless achieve the most cinematic look possible using digital cameras resulted in the film becoming one of the first and only productions to use 2:1 anamorphic lenses on a 16:9 aspect ratio sensor for a film that would be released theatrically.

 In a 2013 interview for his former college Nooshin expressed his view that "The film industry is built on a cultural fault line where the tectonic plates of art and commerce meet.
 As a filmmaker you should anticipate and be prepared to tough out frequent tremors and the occasional earthquake."

 Death

 Nooshin died suddenly on 15 January 2018 at the age of 43.